 In some cases:

-The port value display may not be able to acquire the value signal or
+The port value label might not be able to acquire the value signal

 This message appears when:

 |The software cannot obtain the signal value due to optimization.|

 |The software cannot obtain the signal value due to block reduction.|

 |The software cannot obtain the signal value due to optimization.
 In normal mode, this message appears for blocks with Conditional input branch execution enabled.
 For more information, see Conditionally Executed Subsystems Overview.|